RAKWireless/WisBlock/quickstart/RAK4630/README.md

 You can use Arduino IDE for WisBlock coding and programming.

-The RAK4631 is included in the RAK Arduino BSP.
+The RAK4631 is included in the RAKwireless Arduino BSP.
-You can find the installation instructions in our [RAK-nRF52-Arduino](https://github.com/RAKWireless/RAK-nRF52-Arduino#readme) repository
+You can find the installation instructions in our [RAKwireless Arduino BSP](https://github.com/RAKWireless/RAKwireless-Arduino-BSP-Index) repository.

 ### Load Examples